-on 26 March 2019 the European Parliament approved the draft EU Copyright in the Digital Single Market Directive.
+On 26 March 2019 the European Parliament approved the draft EU Copyright in the Digital Single Market Directive.
 The copyright reforms have sparked large scale controversy amongst the tech giant community, condemning the reforms as impractical and burdensome.
 Whereas many (not all) authors and members of the performing artist industry have welcomed such proposals, favouring fairer protection and remuneration for their works.
+The Directive came into force on 6 June 2019 and Member States have until 7 June 2021 to transpose the Directive into national law.

 What is the purpose of the Directive?